Illinois Paternity Lawyer

 The simplest method to establish paternity of a child is through completing a Voluntary Acknowledgment Form (VAP).
 Most often, the Voluntary Acknowledgement Form is signed when a baby is born at the hospital.
 When parents are not married, the form may be completed later in front of a witness.

 Once submitted, a Voluntary Acknowledgment of Paternity becomes very problematic to vacate.
 The only option to vacate an order of VAP is to challenge the order on the grounds of a material mistake in fact, duress, or fraud.
 In order to invoke this provision, a party must file a Motion to Dismiss within two (2) years of the signing of the Voluntary Acknowledgment of Paternity.

 This Illinois paternity law may seem unfair to those who do not find out that they are not the biological father until after 2 years since the order of VAP, although is designed to provide stability to the child’s life.
-If you have any concerns about signing a VAP or how to go about challenging a petition, contact Anderson & Boback to speak with an experienced paternity lawyer.
+If you have any concerns about signing a VAP or how to go about challenging a petition, contact Anderson, Boback & Marshall to speak with a child custody lawyer in Chicago.

 If you have received a petition to establish paternity, contact our experienced legal team to guide you through the process.
 Whether DNA testing, establishing custody, visitation, support, or other parental rights, our experienced legal team helps men every day establish and challenge paternity petitions.